Grief and Anxiety: Why Bereavement Triggers Panic and How to Manage It

 Anxiety in bereaved children

 Children who experience a bereavement are particularly vulnerable to anxiety.
-They may worry that other people they love will die, that they caused the death, or that they will die too.
-Their anxiety may show up as: clinginess, not wanting to go to school, stomach aches or headaches with no physical cause, difficulty sleeping, bedwetting (after being dry), behavioural changes, or frequent questions about death.
+They may worry that other people they love will die, that they somehow caused what happened, or that they will die too.
+Their anxiety may show up as: clinginess, not wanting to go to school, stomach aches or headaches with no physical cause, difficulty sleeping, bedwetting (after being dry), changes in behaviour, or frequent questions about death.

-The most helpful thing you can do is provide honest, age-appropriate answers and a consistent routine.
+The most helpful thing you can do is give honest, age-appropriate answers and keep to a consistent routine.
 Children need to know that it is safe to ask questions and that their feelings are normal.
 Avoid phrases like "gone to sleep" or "gone away," which can increase anxiety (the child may fear going to sleep or fear that you too will "go away").

 If a child's anxiety is severe or persistent, organisations like Winston's Wish (08088 020 021) and Grief Encounter (0808 802 0111) provide specialist support for bereaved children and their families.